 TV was established in 1978, at the same time of the Communist coup and the resulting 14-years regime.
 Thus, TV was state run and a propaganda tool for the government.
 After the Communists, the Mujahedeen took power in 1992 and civil war started.
 One of civil war consequences was the cutting of electricity.
 Thus TV had no longer any reach.
 During the Taliban rule TV was banned.
 After the end of the Taliban regime, Afghanistan experienced the birth of private TV stations.
 The first one was Aiina, a North-based TV station that belonged to a local power but not to the government.
 According to Altai, a French organisation working on consultancies and surveys, Tolo TV is the most watched station in Afghanistan for the Persian/Dari language that is watched mainly in the cities.
 Tolo has a Pashto version that is called Lemar TV for Pashto speakers.
-As of 2018, there are 96 TV channels across the country, including governmental and private ones.
+As of 2020, there are 96 TV channels across the country, including governmental and private ones.
 Although running a TV station is difficult in Afghanistan because of the extreme costs, it is an influential tool and various parties, including the government, have a strong interest in trying to control it.
 TV is also a soft but main target for terrorist groups.
 In January 2016 a bus of Tolo TV was targeted by the Taliban through a suicide attack resulting in 7 deaths and more than 15 injuries.
 In November 2017 the Shamshad TV offices in Kabul were attacked, allegedly by ISIS forces.
+In June 2020, a roadside bomb explosions killed two journalists of a private Kabul based TV, Khurshid TV and a half a dozen were injured.
 In April 2018, 9 journalists were killed in a double suicide blast where when the alleged bomber pretended to be a cameraman.
 This attack was also claimed by ISIS.
 Yet TV is a developing industry.
-The 96 TV stations employ a large portion of media industry staff.
-There are almost 12,000 people employed in the media sector across the country, with more than 7,000 people employed in TVs.
+The 95 TV stations employ a large portion of media industry staff.
+There are almost 11,000 people employed in the media sector across the country, with almost 7,000 people employed in TVs.

 According to Altai’s data, TV is covering almost 40 percent of Afghanistan’s population.